bto0001/city-technical/README.md

 ## Design Considerations

+### Database Design

+The Location table is a DynamoDB table with the following schema:

+- Id (String): Partition Key consisting of 'country_state_city' with spaces removed to prevent duplication of records
+- Name (String): a user-friendly name chosen, does not need to be unique
+- City (String)
+- State (String)
+- Country (String)
+- Latitude (String)
+- Longitude (String)

+Latitude and Longitude are provided via an external API call to  https://nominatim.openstreetmap.org.

+City, State, and Country values will be parsed from the openstreetmap.org call and stored as opposed to using the user-provided values to prevent duplication.

 ### API Design

 I decided to use the route 'locations/' as the main route, using the HTTP verbs to denote what the endpoint does.
 Here are the routes: